 No added sugar carrot cupcakes

-Easter is coming, which means your kids might be wanting to leave out some carrots for the Easter Bunny (although we personally prefer Puddles the Platypus or the Easter Bilby as Australia’s official chocolate egg courier).
+Easter is coming, which means your kids might be wanting to leave out a carrot or two for the Easter Bunny (although we personally prefer Puddles the Platypus or the Easter Bilby as Australia’s official chocolate egg courier).
 Carrots are available year-round in Australia, but according to AUSVEG, the industry representative body for Australian vegie growers, they’re at their best value right now.
 So while you’re stocking up on snacks for the Easter Bunny, you might as well grab some extras so you can whip up a batch of these little beauties.

 No added sugar carrot cupcakes with cream cheese icing